stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 Water is a no-brainer.
 Drink lots but modulate, there's such a thing as water toxicity/intoxication and hyponatremia(low electrolytes due to "flashing" caused by a water and electrolyte imbalance.
 If you experience nausea, vomiting, cramps, and fatigue after drinking a lot of water lick some salt.)

 Eat less frequently.
-Science has found correlations between long life spans and frequency of eating.
+Science has found correlations between long life spans and low frequency of eating.
 I suggest eating once a day, one and a half times a day or employing Intermittent Fasting.
 On Wednesdays eat supper early at 6 pm then skip meals till Friday at 7 pm, this is called Autophagy.
 Research!

 ### 8. Write